 The Prince William Soil and Water Conservation District offers numerous services to agricultural operations, both large and small.
 We offer conservation and nutrient management planning, financial assistance (Cost Share and Tax Credit) for conservation practices, seminars on natural resource and agricultural topics.

-Funding available for producers interested in improving the health and productivity of their land in 2013!
+Funding available for producers interested in improving the health and productivity of their land!

 Environmental Quality Incentives Program

 (EQIP) is the most robust offering with many Virginia producers, featuring soil health practices such as cover crops, crop rotation, nutrient management, and rotational grazing as well as payment options for farmers to develop plans to better manage their resources.
 These conservation activity plans can help producers better manage animal waste, grazing lands, fish and wildlife habitat, pollinator habitat, and energy consumption.
 Producers who grow nursery stock, vegetables and speciality crops may be interested in developing an irrigation water management plan to be eligible for our new micro-irrigation practices.

 Wildlife Habitat Incentive Program

 (WHIP) NRCS can provide funding to create upland wildlife and aquatic habitats along with helping producers maintain or improve existing habitat.
 This assistance also includes special incentives focused on restoring Longleaf pine forests and reversing the decline of the threatened Golden-Winged Warbler.